wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 One of the difficulties of designing efficient OCC algorithms, however, is to reason about complicated read-write ordering issues due to the speculative and optimistic nature of OCC executions.
 In this article, we discuss a few race conditions that are typical to OCC.
 For each race condition, we propose several solutions to avoid them.
+We also point out cases where OCC may raise "false alarms" but are actually serializable.
 We hope our discussion could aid algorithm engineers to prevent common fallacies while still keeping the design efficient.

+### Racing Read and Write Phase

+Race condition between read and write phases is the most common form of races in OCC.